 Whilst Mike & Sue have supplied fresh crab & lobster to visitors to Scilly for over 50 years Island Fish began life very recently - on the 1st May 2015.
 Like most children Amanda & Mark looked at what their parents had done before them and thought they could do better!
 After many a family discussion in early 2015 Mark gave up his job in the offshore industry and Amanda gave up her job working for the Islands' Partnership, the islands marketing organisation.

 And that's how Island Fish began, on a leap of faith.

 We operate from the end of March through to the end of December.
 We go to sea 7 days a week, weather permitting.
 Our shop is open Monday - Saturday 9.30 - 5.30 and Sunday 10.00 - 4.00.
 We operate a 'pop' up' stall on Tresco on Tuesday 3.30 - 5.30 and attend as many out 'events' as possible.
-Look out for us at the 'low tide festivals'.
+Look out for us at the 'low tide festivals', they are magical!